CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ### 3.3 Task 1.c: Testing

 Using the docker-compose command, we can build and start all the containers.
-We then use the following digcommand to conduct the testing.
-The command allows us to directly ask a server (@server) to get a specifictypeof DNS record for a specific domain or hostname.
-By using the+dnssecflag, we set the DNSSEC OK bit (DO) in the OPT record in the additional section of the query, requesting the server to send back the related DNSSEC records, such as the signature.
+We then use the following dig command to conduct the testing.
+The command allows us to directly ask a server (@server) to get a specific type of DNS record for a specific domain or hostname.
+By using the+dnssec flag, we set the DNSSEC OK bit (DO) in the OPT record in the additional section of the query, requesting the server to send back the related DNSSEC records, such as the signature.